MLI Select: A multi-unit mortgage loan insurance product for companies that care

 Key takeaways

-• This CMHC financing program provides generous mortgage loan insurance incentives for energy-efficient multi-unit housing.
+• This CMHC financing program provides generous mortgage loan insurance incentives for energy-efficient, affordable and accessible multi-unit housing.

 • Based on a points system, the best terms are unlocked once you score 100 points.

-MLI Select is a multi-unit mortgage loan insurance product that replaces an older CMHC program called MLI Flex.
-Designed for both new construction and existing properties, the new program has a big focus on energy efficiency, affordability and accessibility, using a points system to unlock insurance incentives like reduced premiums and longer amortization periods.
+MLI Select is a multi-unit mortgage loan insurance product designed for both new construction and existing properties, with a focus on energy efficiency, affordability and accessibility.
+It uses a points system to unlock insurance incentives like reduced premiums and longer amortization periods.

 Grants can sometimes be difficult to achieve and are often earmarked for priority groups like Indigenous people, seniors, and women and children.
-The MLI Select program is a good option for organizations that might be interested in a purely energy efficient or affordable housing project that isn’t designated for specific groups.
+The MLI Select program is a good option for organizations that might be interested in an energy efficient and affordable housing project that isn’t designated for specific groups.

 Most rental properties with five or more units are eligible, though student housing is only eligible for energy efficiency and accessibility.
 Retirement homes require a minimum of 50 units or beds.